tiagodavi70/VizGen/unity-client/README.md

 Number of dimensions available for the actual chartype.
 Only on `Request` dataype.

 ## ReadDatabase
+As the name implies, reads a dataset and saves it on memory in a list of lists format, parsing table like structures like CSV.

 <a name="readdatabase" href="#readdatabase">#</a> <b>ReadDatabase</b>() [<>](https://github.com/tiagodavi70/Web-Gen-Viz/blob/master/unity-client/Assets/src/ReadDatabase.cs "Source")
 Empty Constructor, placeholder for changes;